Q&A: Roman Abramovich selling Chelsea - all you need to know on timings, reasons, transfers and more

 Read on for Kaveh's full analysis as one of England's most successful clubs looks primed to change hands for the first time in nearly two decades...

 The reason Roman Abramovich wants to sell Chelsea is because he is facing the threat of being sanctioned by the UK government.
-If that was to happen, potentially all his assets in the UK could be frozen.
+If that was to happen, potentially all his assets in the UK could be frozen and he would lose control of the club.
 He's already trying to sell £200m worth of property in central London, and his most valuable UK asset is Chelsea, so it makes sense he would try to sell the club as quickly as possible.

 Speaking at the Financial Times' business of football summit, Richard Masters, the Premier League chief executive, said: "I think the situation has escalated incredibly quickly over the last seven days and he's [Abramovich] come to the right conclusion.
 It's unsustainable in the current environment.